muety/wakapi/README.md

 </ul>

 WakaTime is worth the price.
-However, if you only need basic statistics and like to keep sovereignty over your data, you might want to go with Wakapi.
+However, if you only need basic statistics and like to keep sovereignty over your data, you might want to go with Wakana.

 </details>